spryker/spryker-docs/docs/scos/dev/updating-spryker/analyzing-and-upgrading-your-project-with-spryker-jarvis.md

 ### No-features view: Upgrading modules to their current versions

-To upgrade your modules to their curret major and minor versions, use the *no-features* view.
+To upgrade your modules to their current major and minor versions, use the *no-features* view.

 This view provides information about modules that have been upgraded to new versions by Spryker.